Improve Employee Scheduling to Fast Track Business Recovery: The Comprehensive Guide

 1. Your Scheduling Strategy Hasn’t Changed In Years

-If your managers are using the same strategies they used ten years ago, there is probably room for improvement.
-Business operations have probably changed dramatically in that time.
-Depending on your industry, you have no doubt adopted technology that has impacted processes.
-You have probably introduced new products or services.
-You may have expanded your business to multiple locations.
+If your managers are using the same strategies they used years ago, there is probably room for improvement.
+Business operations have changed dramatically.
+Depending on your industry, you have no doubt adopted new technology.
+You have probably introduced new products or opened new locations.
 These types of changes impact staffing needs.

 2. Your Employees Are Frustrated

 If your employees are frustrated, find out if it has to do with shift schedules.
 Inflexible scheduling is hard on employees.
 So is variable scheduling.
-Employees also hate it when schedules aren’t posted in advance.
 With these practices, they can’t balance their work and personal responsibilities.
 Schedule confusion also causes problems.
-If they can’t see their schedule from their phone, you are failing to take advantage of inexpensive cloud-based time and attendance software.
+If they can’t see their schedule from their phone, you are failing to take advantage of inexpensive cloud-based HR software.

 3. You Have Shift Coverage Gaps

 Frequent short-staffing may seem an obvious result of poor scheduling—but many managers blame it on other factors.
-Short staffing has many ripple effects.
-It should be avoided at all costs.
+Short staffing has ripple effects.
+As such, it should be avoided at all costs.
 With spreadsheet scheduling, it’s difficult to get a handle on this problem.

 4. You Have a Lack of Employee Involvement

-If your employees aren’t involved in time and attendance and scheduling to some degree, your managers are working too hard.
-Especially if they are using spreadsheets instead of scheduling software.
-Allowing employees to relieve some of the scheduling burden is easy with employee scheduling software.
+If your employees aren’t involved in scheduling to some degree, your managers are working too hard.
+Especially if they are using spreadsheets.
+Allowing employees to relieve some of the scheduling burden is easy with scheduling software.

 5. You Have Increasing Absenteeism

 If your absenteeism has been trending upward, you need to figure out why.
 Talk to your employees and managers.
-Better scheduling could turn this problem around before it does any more damage.
-Automated time and attendance systems help you track and manage employee absences.
+Remember, better scheduling could turn this problem around.
+Automated timekeeping helps you manage employee absences.

 6. You Have High Employee Turnover

-Employee scheduling can have a significant impact on turnover.
-If you have part-time, hourly employees, it’s more important than ever to accommodate your employees’ schedule preferences as much as possible.
+Employee scheduling can have a huge impact on turnover.
+If you have part-time, hourly employees, it’s more important than ever to accommodate your employees’ preferences as much as possible.
 Giving employees more control over their schedules has lowered turnover for many companies.

 7. You Have Difficulty Filling Open Positions

 After health insurance, a flexible schedule is the most-valued benefit for employees.
 Some employers have distinguished themselves by offering more vacation time or other scheduling perks.
 When trying to compete with a shrinking pool of candidates, you can only raise wages so far and remain profitable.
 You can, however, offer more attractive schedules.
-Employee scheduling software can make employee-friendly scheduling easy.
-If you want to improve your hiring, improve your scheduling.
+Software can make employee-friendly scheduling easy.
+By all means, if you want to improve your hiring, improve your scheduling.

 Planned overtime can save money if managed wisely.
-We’re talking about unexpected overtime.
+Here, though, we’re talking about unexpected overtime.
 If you frequently ask employees to stay after their shift ends, you aren’t forecasting staffing requirements.
 Maybe you don’t realize how often it happens.
-Employee scheduling software can provide analytics and tools for better forecasting.

 9. You Frequently Hire Last-Minute Temps

-As with overtime, the use of temp workers can save on labor costs.
-But when they are used at the last minute as a stop-gap measure, it points to poor employee scheduling.
+As with overtime, the use of temp workers can save on costs.
+But when they are used at the last minute as a stopgap measure, it points to poor scheduling.

 10. You Have Increasing Customer Complaints

 Has the number of customer complaints increased?
 It may be due to staffing problems.
 Understaffing or employee misallocation can affect service levels.
-Savvy business owners respond quickly to solve service problems early.
+Certainly, savvy managers respond quickly to solve service problems early.

 11. You Miss Production Deadlines

-If you can’t trace it to a non-employee issue (such as a materials shortage), frequently missed deadlines could be due to understaffed shifts.
-Time and attendance software can help you know when it’s time to hire more staff.
-It can also help you better optimize your current workforce.
+If you can’t trace it to a non-employee issue (such as a materials shortage), missed deadlines could be due to understaffing.
+Time and attendance software can help you know when it’s time to hire.
+Plus, it can help you better optimize your current workforce.

 If your productivity is trending downward, look at your scheduling.
-If you don’t know how productivity and scheduling are related—see number 13.
+Of course, it don’t know how productivity and scheduling are related—see number 13.